Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Antidepressants

 Immediate Measures:

-- Induce vomiting (only within the first hour and only after consulting a veterinarian)
+- Induce Vomiting (only within the first hour and only after consulting the veterinarian)

 - Administration of activated charcoalActivated charcoal is a fine-pored, highly adsorbing material commonly used in veterinary medicine to treat poisoning.
 It binds toxins in the gastrointestinal tract to prevent their absorption into the body. to reduce toxinA toxin is a poison produced by living cells or organisms that can be harmful to the body upon contact or ingestion.
 Toxins can originate from bacteria, plants, animals, or fungi. absorptionAbsorption refers to the uptake of substances by living cells or tissues.
-In the context of veterinary medicine, it often refers to the absorption of nutrients, drugs, or toxins from the digestive tract into the bloodstream. from the intestineThe intestine is the medical term for the gut, including the small intestine (intestinum tenue) and the large intestine (intestinum crassum).
-It plays a central role in the digestion and absorption of nutrients. (very effective for antidepressants)
+In the context of veterinary medicine, it often refers to the absorption of nutrients, drugs, or toxins from the digestive tract into the bloodstream. from the intestines (very effective for antidepressants)

 Supportive therapy:

 - Infusion therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
-Therapies can be medicinal, surgical, or through other medical interventions. (intravenous) for circulatory stabilization and accelerated toxin excretion
+Therapies can be medicinal, surgical, or through other medical interventions. (intravenous) for circulatory stabilization and faster eliminationElimination refers to the process by which waste products and toxins are removed from the body.
+This includes excretion via the kidneys (urine), intestines (stool), lungs (breath), and skin. of toxins

 - Cardiovascular stabilization: ECG monitoring, administration of antiarrhythmics (e.g., lidocaine for severe arrhythmias)